nocturn9x/BotBase/METHODS.md

 # BotBase - Methods overview

-BotBase has a builtin collection of wrappers around Pyrogram methods that make it even easier to use them properly.
+BotBase has a builtin wrapper around Pyrogram methods objects that make it even easier to use them properly.

-**DISCLAIMER**: These methods are just wrappers around Pyrogram's ones and behave the same way.
+**DISCLAIMER**: The ``MethodWrapper`` class is just a wrapper around Pyrogram.

-To use the "safe" methods, just import the `MethodWrapper`` class from `BotBase.methods` and pass it a `pyrogram.Client` **instance** (not the class) or a `pyrogram.CallbackQuery` or even a `pyrogram.InlineQuery` object.
+To use the "safe" methods, just import the `MethodWrapper` class from `BotBase.methods` and pass it a `pyrogram.Client` **instance** (not the class) or a `pyrogram.CallbackQuery` or even a `pyrogram.InlineQuery` object.
 Then you can just call `wrapper.method` rather than `client.method`.